Margaret Matzenauer: Biography

-Matzenauer was born in Temesvár, Austria-Hungary (now Timișoara, Romania).
+Matzenauer was born in Temesvár, Kingdom of Hungary, Austria-Hungary (now Timișoara, Romania).
 Her father Ludwig was a conductor, her mother an opera singer.
 She reportedly considered herself Hungarian although she was born in what is now western Romania, of German Jewish descent.

 Matzenauer studied opera in Graz and Berlin, making her operatic debut in 1901 as Puck in Weber's Oberon.
-She began singing major roles such as Azucena in Il trovatore, Carmen, Mignon, Waltraute and Erda in the Ring operas and Ortrud in Lohengrin.
+She began singing major roles such as Azucena in Verdi's Il trovatore, Bizet's Carmen, Mignon by Ambroise Thomas, Waltraute and Erda in the Wagner's Ring cycles and Ortrud in Lohengrin.
 She first achieved fame in Europe as a contralto and mezzo-soprano, and she was engaged to appear at the 1911 Bayreuth Festival.
 She was tempted to tackle soprano parts as well but this expansion upwards of her repertoire did not prove to be an unqualified success due to limitations with her highest notes.

 Matzenauer made her debut (as a mezzo) at the New York Metropolitan Opera in Aida on 13 November 1911, singing Amneris on opening night with a cast that also featured Emmy Destinn as Aida and Enrico Caruso as Radamès, with Arturo Toscanini conducting.
-A few days later she displayed her versatility by appearing in Wagner's Tristan und Isolde.
+A few days later she displayed her versatility by appearing as Brangäne in Wagner's Tristan und Isolde.

 In 1911, Matzenauer married one of her Met colleagues, the Italian-born dramatic tenor Edoardo Ferrari-Fontana (1878-1936).
 Consequently, she acquired automatic Italian citizenship.
 The marriage ended in divorce in 1917.